Types of tenancy agreement

 The tenancy agreement sets out your rights and responsibilities as a tenant and our duties to you as your landlord.

-Our Scottish Secure Tenancy Agreement leaflet briefly outlines these main responsibilities:
+Our Scottish Secure Tenancy Agreement leaflet (PDF 432KB) briefly outlines these main responsibilities

-Accommodation is rented to you on the terms and conditions in this agreement:
+Accommodation is rented to you on the terms and conditions in the Scottish Secure Tenancy Agreement (PDF 89.6KB).

 The main requirements for a Scottish secure tenancy are: